ot-raypeters/zlack/README.md

 ### Super fancy chat app

-- [ ] Users can see suppressed messages
+- [x] Users can see suppressed messages
-- [ ] Browser client can detect and suppress toxic messages
-- [ ] Mischievious bots should blurt out toxic messages (lol)
+- [x] Browser client can detect and suppress toxic messages ~- [ ] Mischievious bots should blurt out toxic messages (lol)~

+### Future

 - [ ] Users can read and unread messages

-### Future

 - [ ] Add e2e smoke tests with cypress for "critical" user flows
 - [ ] User should be able to add and remove channels
 - [ ] Responsive experience for mobile devices